Household Hazardous Waste Disposal

 PaintCare Program

 PaintCare operates stewardship programs on behalf of paint manufacturers, making it easy to recycle leftover, unwanted paint.
 There are currently no PaintCare drop off locations in Foster City, however, there are a number of nearby locations in neighboring cities.
-To find a PaintCare location, please click here.
+To find a PaintCare location, click here.

 City Hall